Last Updated on July 12, 2024

 Creating a repository from a template

-1. Go to the GitHub.com/new
+1. Go to the GitHub.com/new.

-2. Above the file list, choose your Repository template
+2. Above the file list, choose your Repository template.

 1. Select whether you want to include all branches, not just the default one.

-2. Choose the owner.
+2. Choose the owner from the dropdown menu.

 3. Add a name to the new repo and an optional description.